10 Things You Should Know Before Shopping at Lidl for the First Time

 8. It’s a great place to stock up on spices and seasonings.

 As an avid home cook, I spent quite a few minutes scanning the unbelievable deals on dried herbs and spices.
 I don’t always strictly abide by suggested shelf lives, but I try to make sure my spice cabinet is as fresh as possible.
 Lidl’s supply is not comprehensive; its prices on staples, however, are unbeatable.
-The store also has a host of seasonings, condiments, and sauces, and while the hot sauce collection was not extensive at my location, the Huy Fong Sriracha was much less expensive than in some of my local shops, so naturally I had to add a bottle to my basket.
+The store also has a host of seasonings, condiments, and sauces, often priced much cheaper than other stores.

 9. There’s a great flower section.